SwampWalker/queues/notes.md

 emitted incrementing `D(t)` and the process starts over.

 In this way, a queue of departure times is kept in memory equal to `N(t_n)`.

+### The proportion of time spent with n people in the queue: p_n

+This is a nice little result presented in section 3.2.
+It follows largely from modelling the queue as a markov chain and deriving the state change probabilities at steady state using a sort of flow notion.
+The rate of incoming customers is given by lambda, the rate of departing customers is given by mu, this leads to a single parameter rho = lambda / mu and a handy formula for p_n:

+    p_n = (1 - rho) * rho^n

+This is easy to compare.

+    .\target\debug\queue_counts.exe --path target/counts.txt
+    python .\scripts\src\queues_analysis\proportions.py

+Should probably parameterize that python script a bit...
+The analysis seems kind of noisy.
+I'm not sure what the error bars are supposed to be.